AdventureX-RGE/.github/profile/README.md

 <br>

 ## 🌍 Learn More
-Visit [Our Website](adventure-x.org) to explore our work and join the community.
+Visit [our website](https://adventure-x.org) to explore our work and join the community.